emmercm/igir/docs/output/tokens.md

 - `{type}` the game's "type," one of: `Aftermarket`, `Alpha`, `Bad`, `Beta`, `BIOS`, `Demo`, `Device`, `Fixed`, `Hacked`, `Homebrew`, `Overdump`, `Pending Dump`, `Pirated`, `Prototype`, `Retail` (most games will be this), `Sample`, `Test`, `Trained`, `Translated`, `Unlicensed`
 - `{category}` the game's "category" (only some DATs provide this)
 - `{genre}` the game's "genre" (most DATs don't provide this)

+!!! note

+    Some DAT tokens can resolve to multiple values for each ROM.
+For example, a ROM may have multiple regions or languages.
+This will result in the same ROM being written to multiple locations.

 ## File information